 But there was another piece of him focused on me.

 He’s better at that than I am.
 I can barely remember the second half of the show.
 All I remember is when his thumb stopped caressing the outside of my arm.
 Instead, his middle finger started moving along my bicep.
 Then farther inward…slowly…gradually.
 I snuggled closer, knowing exactly what he was about.
 We shared a brief little smile over it.
 He could no doubt feel the heat blazing in my palm against his.
 Could he feel the pounding of my heart?

 I was wearing my cornflower blue shirt with the little pink and yellow flowers on it.
 That and my peach nylon bra.
 A double layer of thin, soft fabric was nothing against the lighting that shot through me when his finger brushed across me.
 Across my--

 My face blazes all over again, and I stare at the ceiling, still breathless at the memory.
 I want to whisper-scream it to the stars: I let Jonathan Marshall touch my boob!

 Oh, it was heaven.
 It made me dizzy and made me forget everything going on in the movie.
 I caught snippets of the...educational nature of the classroom scene.
 I think I kept laughing whenever Jon did.
 Inside, I was delirious.
 I couldn’t believe it.
 So much heat from one tiny touch.
 Barely a fingertip.
-Now I understand what all the fuss is about being touched by a boy.
+Now I understand why everybody makes such a big fuss about being touched by a boy.
 And that was barely second base!

 I wonder if it felt that good to him when I put my hand on his thigh and inched up to the crease in his jeans where his bulge grew by the second.
 It must have felt that good, because when two of my fingers traced the length of it, his breathing changed.
 It wasn’t spongey like Trent's.
 It certainly wasn't icky.
 It was hard and so alive!
 So hot, like what burned between our palms.